 What you need to know about Coronavirus (COVID-19)

 With the U.S. now reporting a widespread number of COVID-19 cases, it’s important that businesses of all sizes and sectors continue to monitor the situation and are as prepared as possible to protect the health and safety of their workers, customers, and our community.
 Use the shortcuts below to jump to the business category you’re looking for, or read on for resources and guidelines:

-As of March 20, gatherings of more than 10 people are forbidden.
+Until May 31, gatherings of more than 25 people are discouraged.

 Resources & Guidelines for Business

 The U.S. Chamber is working closely with the White House, U.S. government agencies, and foreign government officials to inform and equip businesses with the most important and up-to-date information to prevent the spread of the virus and prepare businesses for the near and long-term impact.

 All employers should be implementing strategies to protect their workforce from the coronavirus while ensuring continuity of operations.
 The following are guides provided by the U.S. Chamber of Commerce Foundation, Wyoming Business Council, the Small Business Association and others:

 Their lobby is open for drop-off and pickup of tax documents.
 In person meetings are canceled until April 3.